ckcollab/ericcarmichael/content/Transitioning from helpless to helpful.md

 better solution.
 Not something perfect, but something I'm proud of.

 I've also made horrendous fuck ups.
 Huge security holes, missed details, and poorly designed features.
-Though these seem like awful things: this where my growth seems to be happening.
+Though these seem like awful things, this where my growth seems to be happening.
 By being forced to confront these problems without the option to give up/change course: I am learning a fuck load.

 It's regular to get stuck for hours on something simple like forgetting to pass `*args, **kwargs` to a `super` method,